thushana/alameda-election-2025-proposition-50/README.md

-# Alameda City and County – Proposition 50 Vote Results Map
+# Alameda City and County – image.pngProposition 50 Vote Results Map

 An interactive map showing Proposition 50 vote results by precinct for Alameda County in the November 2025 Election.

 [Proposition 50](https://voterguide.sos.ca.gov/quick-reference-guide/50.htm) was approved by voters on November 4, 2025, with 64% support, temporarily replacing the state's independent redistricting commission's congressional maps with Democrat-drawn districts through 2030.
 The measure, promoted by Governor Newsom as a response to Trump-backed Republican redistricting in Texas, could flip up to five GOP-held House seats to Democrats in the 2026 midterms.

 ## The Tool
 I geeked out building this Election Results map for the November 2025 special election with data from Alameda County.
 My goal was to see how Alameda Island's voters went for Prop.
-50 – a very partisan ballot item – as well as analyze the "Cast Voter Record" data files.* This tool allows you to see city-wide as well as county-wide data at the precinct level.
+50 – a very partisan ballot item – as well as analyze the "Cast Voter Record" data files from the county.* This tool allows you to see city-wide and county-wide data at the precinct level.
 Hover or click a precinct for specific details including vote breakdowns as well as mail-in/in-person tallies, with a comparison against the county average.
-There's also a mode switch button that changes from geographical boundary shading (choropleth) to proportional bubbles; it's particularly useful at a county level to see it in that mode since some precincts had very low vote counts.
-I wouldn't say there are major takeaways beyond Alameda's slightly increased swing leftward compared to last year's Harris/Trump breakdown.
+There's also a mode switch button that changes from [geographical boundary shading (choropleth)](https://thushana.github.io/alameda-election-2025-proposition-50/#mode/shaded/city/alameda) to [proportional circles of the total votes](https://thushana.github.io/alameda-election-2025-proposition-50/#mode/proportional/city/alameda/precincts/300110+300130+300150+300300+301900+302200+302700+303800+304800+305110+305500+305700).
+It's particularly useful at a county level to see it in that mode since some precincts had very low vote counts.
+[Land doesn't vote](https://storymaps.arcgis.com/stories/0e636a652d44484b9457f953994b212b).
+I wouldn't say there are major takeaways beyond Alameda's slightly increased swing leftward compared to last year's Harris/Trump breakdown, and the slight variabilty in neighborhood voting.

-I wanted to do this for last year's election but – _incomprehensibly_ – they only had PDFs of the raw JSON datafiles, making any scripting on top of it very hard.
-Not the case for this year, and sources are listed below.
+I wanted to do this for last year's election but – _incomprehensibly_ – they only had PDFs of the raw JSON data files, making any scripting on top of it nigh-impossible.
+Not the case for this year.
+Data sources are listed below.

 ## Analysis
-- Islandwide in Alameda, Prop.
+- Islandwide Prop.
 50 earned 83.4% of the vote.
-- In November 2024, the Harris/Trump breakdown was 79.6%/20.4%, suggesting a +3.8% shift away from Trump from 2024 to 2025.
+- In November 2024, the Harris/Trump breakdown was 79.6%/20.4%, suggesting a +3.8% shift leftwards from 2024 to 2025.
 - Alameda as a whole, and most city precincts, voted at higher levels of "Yes" than the county average.
-The three precincts in Bay Farm voted below the county average.
+The three precincts in Bay Farm voted _below_ the county average for "Yes", and more likely to be against it.
-- Turnout was 21,374 voters, 40.4% of the 52,931 registered voters in Alameda for this special off-cycle election.
+- Turnout for Alameda was 21,374 voters, at 40.4% of the 52,931 registered voters in Alameda for this special off-cycle election.
 This was just a tad more than half of the 2024 General Election turnout of 38,349 and 72.5% of estimated registered voters.
 (There is no easily accessible city-level registered voter data for last year.
 Countywide registration was 1% smaller in 2024; if we apply that to a city level, there were an estimated 52,661 registered voters.)
 This is also slightly better than the 38.7% statewide registered voter turnout.
 - Mail-in votes dominated the returns at 93.1%.
-Interestingly, there's a noticeable delta between in-person votes vs. mailed, with those voters significantly more likely to vote "No" at 24.5% (vs. 16.0% for mail-in).
+- Interestingly, there's a noticeable delta between in-person votes vs. mailed, with those voting in-person significantly more likely to vote "No" at 24.5% (vs. 16.0% for mail-in).

-Feel free to send me a [pull request](https://github.com/thushana/alameda-election-2025-proposition-50) / [ping me](mailto:thushan@thushan.net) if you see something off.
+If you see something off, feel free to send me a [pull request](https://github.com/thushana/alameda-election-2025-proposition-50) / [email me](mailto:thushan@thushan.net).

 ## Methodology

-Uses data from Alameda County Registrar of Voters:
+This tool uses data from the Alameda County Registrar of Voters and others:

 - ["Alameda County - Statewide Special Election - November 04, 2025 - Unofficial Final Results](https://alamedacountyca.gov/rovresults/258/)
 - ["Alameda County - Cast Voter Records](https://airtable.com/appzbg5Z60K8CbQiB/shr1TpBYl4CY91fkS)